arges/arges.github.io/about.md

 #### Work

 I enjoy creating new works and understanding our fascinating world.
-I am currently a Lead Software Engineer at Vectra Networks working on new platforms, build infrastructure, system software, and system updates.
-Previously I've worked at Canonical as a Kernel Engineer and technical lead on the live patch service project.
-In addition, I've enjoyed music my entire life, and continue to play with friends and in a band locally.
-I'm fond of anything that makes one think critically, love reading, and being a dad.
+I am currently building amazing software at an early stage cyber-security startup.
+Previously I've worked at Vectra Networks as a Manager and Team Lead working on new platforms, build infrastructure, system software, and system updates.
+Previously I’ve worked at Canonical as a Kernel Engineer and technical lead on the live patch service project.
+In addition, I’ve enjoyed music my entire life, and continue to play with friends and in a band locally.
+I’m fond of anything that makes one think critically, love reading, and being a dad.

 #### Social